 Ques 1.)
 What is React Native?

-With React Native, you don’t have to re-write same code again.
+With React Native, you don't have to re-write some code again.
 Once developed, you can use it anywhere.

 In case you have a heavy app like Facebook, it is quite tedious to re-compile the source code again and again.
 React Native make your programming easier as it extracts all the elements that will suit for Android and iOS on its own, whether related to display or operability, and implements it all.